Magicturtle12/sushisphere/recap_12.md

 ### Hiring Proposal: Hire BoringCrypto as Lead Architect for Sushi
 Boring Crypto has been with sushiswap since the earliest of the early days.
+He is as important to sushiswap as 0xMaki is in my opinion.
+His code continued the work of our last head chef, rip nomi.
+Boring has been a professional and dedicated builder for the sushiswap ecosystem throughout times of community backlash and price fears.

 A short list of work done

     - Did the first and only test migration on Ropsten testnet
     - Created https://app.boring.finance 27